 A toddler will spend a lot of time touching, poking and prodding, all of which are activities where the eyes alert the brain that there is something that looks interesting and to "please send the hands along to find out more".

-There is therefore a need for you to give your toddler and preschooler specific activities where the eyes need to focus and stay focused in order to guide the hands to successfully complete the activity.
+I encourage you to give your toddler and preschooler specific activities where the eyes need to focus and stay focused in order to guide the hands to successfully complete the activity.

-Doing these activities will give your young child a chance to work on hand-eye coordination, visual focusing and tracking skills, all of which are needed for reading, writing and playing sports in a few years time.
+This will give your young child a chance to work on hand-eye coordination, visual focusing and tracking skills, all of which are needed for reading, writing and playing sports in a few years time.

 Click on the links below to jump to each activity on this page.